West

 Empty column

-The Hawai‘i Carbon Smart Land Management Assistance Pilot Program provides compensation to producers for practices that increase soil health.
+The Hawai‘i Carbon Smart Land Management Assistance Pilot Program provides compensation to producers for practices that increase soil health through June 30, 2025.

 Establishing Policies